ShivWK/ShivWK/README.md

 I'm a passionate self-taught developer from India, working hard to break into the tech world with solid frontend skills and a creative mindset. 🚀

-- 🎯 **Currently Learning**: TypeScript, Firebase, GraphQL and Backend
+- 🎯 **Currently Learning**: TypeScript, Firebase, GraphQL and Backend.
-- 🧠 **Exploring**: MERN Stack, DSA (focused on frontend interviews), and Progressive Web Apps
+- 🧠 **Exploring**: MERN Stack, DSA (focused on frontend interviews), and Progressive Web Apps.
-- 🔨 **Currently Developing**: Frontend projects using **Next.js** + **Firebase**, including a real-time Chat App and an E-commerce platform
+- 🔨 **Currently Developing**:Currently Developing: Frontend projects using **React.js** + **Node.js/Firebase**, including a live video streaming web app with AI and an E-commerce platform.
-- 💻 **Looking Ahead**: Open to internship or entry-level frontend roles as I continue sharpening my skills
+- 💻 **Looking Ahead**: Open to internship or entry-level frontend roles as I continue sharpening my skills.
 - 🌱 **Goals**:
-  - Build scalable, impactful projects
+  - Build scalable, impactful projects.
-  - Crack a high-paying role at a product-based company
+  - Crack a high-paying role at a product-based company.
-  - Launch my own tech company someday
+  - Launch my own tech company someday.

 I enjoy building things that are clean, functional, and user-friendly.
 I’m a big believer in **learning in public**, and I regularly share my journey and insights here on GitHub and on LinkedIn.